jbcodeforce/yarfba/docs/serverless/apigtw.md

 API Gateway supports data validation of the required request parameters in the URI, the HTTP headers, and even the payload to adhere to JSON schema.

+One of the common integration is with Lambda.
+There are two types of integration, the proxy one passes the client request to the lambda function with header, query parameters, etc, while for the non-proxy the developer has to define the integration logic (data transformation) to match the Lambda parameters.

-For data transformation, mapping templates ([Velocity Template Language](https://velocity.apache.org/)) can be added to the integration request to transform the incoming request to the format required by the backend of the application or to transform the backend payload to the format required by the method response.
+For data transformation, mapping templates ([Velocity Template Language](https://velocity.apache.org/)) can be added to the integration request to transform the incoming request to the format required by the backend of the application or to transform the backend response payload to the format required by the method response.

+See [the tutorial: "Build an API Gateway REST API with Lambda non-proxy integration"](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started-lambda-non-proxy-integration.html) to go over all those capabilities.

 We can define a [custom domain name](https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains.html) to get our own URL endpoint and use base path (`/myservice`) mapping to go to the different URLs/APIs served by the domain.
 We can use API Gateway Version 2 to create and manage Regional custom domain names for REST APIs.
 The domain name needs to be registered to an internet domain registrar like Route 53.

 ## Designing considerations